toddcf/code-snippets/forms/form-info-to-ask-for.md

 ## Confirmation Page

 Once a user submits a form, you must confirm that you received their information.
+You can also let them know what to expect next.
+(An email receipt, etc.)

 Have a good confirmation page.
 Don't just refresh the page, or direct the user back to the homepage.